-Note: The APYs (Annual Percentage Yield) shown are as of March 1, 2021.
+Note: Annual percentage yields (APYs) shown are as of Jan.
+5, 2022.
 Bankrate’s editorial team updates this information regularly.
-APYs may have changed since they were last updated.
-The APYs for some products may vary by region.
+APYs may have changed since they were last updated and may vary by region for some products.

-Today’s top widely available 10-year CD pays 0.70 percent APY.
-This isn’t a very competitive rate, even in a low rate environment, so you may be better off investing in a shorter-term that pays a higher yield.
-For example, you can currently lock in up to 1.25 percent APY on a 5-year CD term.
+Today’s top widely available 10-year CDs pay 1 percent APY, which, given the length of term, isn’t a very competitive rate, even in a low-rate environment.
+You may be better off investing in a shorter-term CD that pays a higher yield.
+For example, you can currently lock in up to 1.3 percent APY on a five-year CD term.

 Bankrate’s guide to choosing the right CD rate